la2050/archive/_projects/2014/seafood-for-the-future.md

     - Westside
     - Long Beach
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Live” metrics?:
+    - Access to healthy food
+    - Abundant ocean ecosystems and a thriving local seafood community.
   impact_metrics: >-
     Many people do not recognize the health benefits associated with eating seafood, especially the nutrient-rich local seafood that is largely exported